Getting Started with NVIDIA NeMo RL + LLM

 - RLHF in 2024 with DPO & HuggingFace - Philipp Schmid's end-to-end DPO walkthrough on a single GPU

-- Align LLMs in 2025 with DPO & Synthetic Data - On-policy synthetic preferences on RTX 4090
+- Align LLMs in 2025 with DPO & Synthetic Data - On-policy synthetic preference on RTX 4090

 - Fine-tune Llama 2 with DPO - The canonical TRL DPO tutorial